Danny213123/test-22/blogs/ecosystems-and-partners/the-instinct-gpu-driver:-bifurcation-from-rocm-userspace/README.md

 # The Instinct GPU Driver: Bifurcation from ROCm userspace

-Today's ROCm is synonymous with software for AMD's Instinct GPUs.
+Today ROCm is synonymous with software for AMD's Instinct GPUs.
 ROCm describes everything from the driver to the runtime to the our libraries that enable AI and HPC software stacks.
-Starting in ROCm 6.4, we begin the process to change our software ontology to create the Instinct Datacenter GPU driver.
+Starting in ROCm 6.4, we begin the process to change our software ontology to include the Instinct Datacenter GPU driver.
-This driver will bifurcate from ROCm with a separate release version number scheme, new documentation site and new focus on enabling applications on our datacenter GPU products.
+This driver will bifurcate from the current ROCm with a separate release process including version number scheme, a new documentation site and a laser focus on enabling applications on our datacenter GPU products.
+In short, the Instinct GPU driver enables your GPU to run applications, enables K8s and virtualization, and monitor GPU hardware and GPU processes.
+This annoucement delves into the changes and the impacts on our users.

 With one name and version for the entire stack, we run in to communication and release issues.